-When starting a business, it can feel like there are a million and one things to do.
+When starting a business, it can feel like there are a million things to do.
 Most business owners are focused on the product or service they are providing to the world, but there are financial concerns around almost every corner.

 On this page:

-- Best Personal Loans for Business Expenses
+- Personal Loans for Business Expenses

 Personal loans are generally unsecured loans lent to an individual without evaluating the state of the company itself.
 Instead of asking for a business plan or annual revenue history, the loan application for a personal loan asks for details on the borrower’s personal credit history, income, and assets.

-Best Personal Loans That Can Be Used for Business Expenses
+Personal Loans for Business Expenses

-In addition to traditional banks, credit unions, and other financial institutions, you can typically find personal loans that can be used for business through online lenders, which often offer a quick application process, fast funding, and flexible repayment terms.
+In addition to banks and credit unions, you can typically find personal business loans through online lenders, which often offer a quick application process, fast funding, and flexible repayment terms.

-- APR Range: Not provided
+- APR range: Not provided

-- Loan Terms: Not provided
+- Loan terms: Not provided

-- Loan Amounts: $2,600 to $100,000
+- Loan amounts: $2,600 to $100,000

 SoFi is a leading online lender offering personal loans with fixed interest rates to qualified borrowers with strong credit scores.
 One especially cool feature of a SoFi personal loan is the unemployment protection program, which lets borrowers temporarily halt their monthly payments if they lose their job or income source.
 In the unfortunate event your business doesn’t work out, this perk could come in handy.

-- APR Range: 5.99% to 16.24% with autopay
+- APR range: 5.99% to 16.24% with autopay

-- Loan Terms: Two to seven years
+- Loan terms: Two to seven years

-- Loan Amounts: $5,000 to $100,000
+- Loan amounts: $5,000 to $100,000

 Citizens Bank offers personal loans with no origination or prepayment fees, no collateral, and quick access to funds (usually within two business days).
 Borrowers can complete an application online or in person at a branch location, and the loans come with fixed interest rates and repayment periods.
 In order to qualify, applicants should have good credit and income sufficient enough to repay the loan.

-- APR Range: 6.80% to 20.91% fixed rates
+- APR range: 6.80% to 20.91% fixed rates

-- Loan Terms: Three to seven years
+- Loan terms: Three to seven years

-- Loan Amounts: $5,000 to $50,000
+- Loan amounts: $5,000 to $50,000

 Marcus by Goldman Sachs